 Church Security Committee

 The Church Security Committee shall develop and maintain a comprehensive security plan to ensure the physical well- being of the Parish membership and visitors to parish premises.
-The security plan will extend to all Parish property and personal perperty of Parish members and visitors.
+The security plan will extend to all Parish property and personal property of Parish members and visitors.
 The Church Security Plan will be comprehensive in nature and include provisions for utilizing current technological capabilities for assisting with all aspects of public and personal safety.
 The committee will focus on prevention of accidents and criminal activity and effective communications with local public safety agencies.

 Fellowship Committee